microsoft/microsoft-ui-xaml/README.md

 WinUI is the easiest way to build great [Fluent Design](https://docs.microsoft.com/windows/uwp/design/fluent-design-system/) experiences for Windows.

 WinUI can be used in any Windows 10 UWP XAML app, or in a Xamarin.Forms app running on Windows 10 using [native view embedding](https://docs.microsoft.com/xamarin/xamarin-forms/platform/native-views).

+## WinUI Community Calls

+The WinUI community call is your monthly opportunity to learn about native UX development for Windows with WinUI.

+In these calls we’ll discuss the WinUI roadmap, our status and your feedback.You can now [download an early build of WinUI 3.0 Alpha]

+You can watch them online here on YouTube at the [Windows Developer channel](https://www.youtube.com/channel/UCzLbHrU7U3cUDNQWWAqjceA)

+Add the event to your calendar:

 ## WinUI 3.0 Alpha (November 2019)